YesLets/Robotics-Learning-Journey-from-Ground-Zero/README.md

 # Learning Technical Writing

-This repsitory will be a place for me to document my path as I learn to do techncial writing in robotics.
+This repository will be a place for me to document my path as I learn to do techncial writing in robotics.

 ## Background and motivation